anilsathyan7/Hand-Gesture-Recognition-with-JetsonTX2/README.md

 Seven Segment Display (CA),LED's (R,G,B,O colours), Resistors (120 ohm), Jumper wires, Hook up wires,Breadboard etc.

-Additionally, it requires Caffe and OpenCV3 to be installed in jetson TX2.
+Additionally, it requires CUDA, Caffe and OpenCV3 to be installed in Jetson TX2.

 If you want to train on your own data, use Caffe and NVIDIA Digits on PC.